realnews-gateway/emergency-publishing-system/emergency-channel/distributor/pipeline.md

 The Distribution Pipeline provides:

 - Deterministic, auditable content delivery
+- Multi‑transport and region‑aware routing
-- Multi‑path and fallback routing
+- DTN and fallback support for extreme conditions
 - Strong integrity guarantees
-- High resilience under censorship pressure
-- Seamless integration with distribution partners

-It is the final and essential stage of the Emergency Channel’s end‑to‑end architecture.
+- A resilient final stage of the Emergency Channel pipeline

+It ensures that sanitized content reaches all distribution endpoints safely, efficiently, and at scale.